nimroddanielmaayan/the-wild-oasis/notes.md

   - Arrange, act, assert

 - Some of the most important things that we want to test in React are

   - Rendering
   - State changes
   - User interactions: Common user actions, core\high value actions, edge cases

+- End to end testing in React: There are 2 main ways of doing this - using Puppeteer and using Cypress

+- Testing with Puppeteer can be done using the Chromium browser, which can also be used for other things like web scraping

+- End to end tests are just regular tests, which contain a full user flow and are run on a real browser and not on a virtual browser

+- Cypress installs with a few "getting started" tests out of the box

+- There's a Chrome extension named "Testing Playground" which is useful for testing

+- It's important to remember that errors can happen because of errors in our testing code, not because of the original code.
+We need to pay attention to this because unfortunately, we don't test our test code

+- More things that should be tested: Things that break easily, basic React components, user interactions, conditional rendering, utilities and hooks

+- We should try to aspire to do as many large tests rather than small ones, to make sure we cover actual use cases

+- There's no distinct separation between the 3 types of tests.
+It's largely a matter of subjective definition

+- Tests aim to check functionality, not implementation.
+For this purpose, they try to be as implementation-agnostic as possible (for instance - react and vue should be tested in the same way, and give the same results)

+- Mock functions allow focusing on specific functions, and testing them in an in-depth way.
+This is useful if we have complex, critical functions that require special treatment

 ## The Wild Oasis Project